ajstarks/dubois-data-portraits/challenge/2025/README.md

 Note that for 2025, the challenge will occur on BlueSky, X, LinkedIn, Data Visualization Society Slack, as well as Mastadon on vis.social.

-## Prizes you could win

-As a bonus, share your work in the [DVS Slack](https://www.datavisualizationsociety.org/slack-community?utm_source=github&utm_medium=website&utm_campaign=dubois-challenge-2025) for a chance to win either a one-year [DVS Membership](https://www.datavisualizationsociety.org/membership?utm_source=github&utm_medium=website&utm_campaign=dubois-challenge-2025) (valued at $99) or a [Nightingale Magazine](https://shop.datavisualizationsociety.org/) (valued at $40).

-There are two awards you could win:

-1. Challenge Contributor: Submit your work in the [#challenge-dubois channel](https://datavizsociety.slack.com/?redir=%2Farchives%2FC04N7FZ1S82%3Fname%3DC04N7FZ1S82) to be entered into a raffle to win the prize

-2. Top Contributor: Awarded to whoever submits work in the [#challenge-dubois channel](https://datavizsociety.slack.com/?redir=%2Farchives%2FC04N7FZ1S82%3Fname%3DC04N7FZ1S82) for the most weeks (up to all 10) within the challenge period

-Winners are announced at the end of the challenge.

-Note: you need to be a DVS Member to log into the DVS Slack.
-If you need assistance logging into Slack, contact assistant@datavisualizationsociety.org for support.

 ## The Challenges